Camillo Miola: Biography

 In 1883, he traveled to Egypt, and the next year, he was invited by the Prince of Sirignano, to travel on his yacht along with the painters Francesco Netti and Eduardo Dalbono, as the Prince visited the east Mediterranean coasts.
 This led Miola to paint some orientalist canvases.

-He was made honorary professor of the Royal Institute of Fine Arts of Naples, he was known for his art criticism, and wrote under the pseudonym of Biacca.
-In the 1890s, Miola taught drawing in a girls' school and gave lessons in the history of art at Naples's art academy.
+He was made an honorary Professor of the Royal Institute.
+In addition to painting, he was known for his art criticism, and wrote under the pseudonym of "Biacca".
+In the 1890s, he taught drawing in a girls' school and gave lessons in the history of art at the Naples academy.
 He died in Naples, aged 78.